Ali-Rashid85/nestjs-technical-assignment/README.md

 # NestJS Technical Assignment

-# TO BE SUBMITTED BY 07:30, ON THE 26th OF JANUARY 2026
+# TO BE SUBMITTED BY 11:59 PM, ON THE 6th OF FEBRUARY 2026

 ## Description